 - Praising desirable behaviour and achievement.
 We recognise and reward positive behaviour - We have high expectations of every child and we are positive and encouraging when talking with them about their work or behaviour - Using Circle Time to remind children of the school rules and why we have them and to develop children's feelings of ownership, pride and 'belonging' to the school through group and individual discussions - Organising and differentiating teaching and learning activities.
 Children with specific behavioural difficulties are given support by the adult, and through special needs provision if appropriate - Dealing promptly and sensitively with unacceptable behaviour.
-We give children clear boundaries for their behaviour with clear explanations. - Giving children time to reflect on their actions through the use of 'calm time' - Children are encouraged to apply the PATHs calm down strategy of 'Turtle' in order to take time to think about their actions and feelings - Giving parents regular feedback relating to their child's achievements and behaviour - Respecting children in the way in which we communicate with them.
+We give children clear boundaries for their behaviour with clear explanations. - Giving children time to reflect on their actions through the use of 'calm time' - Giving parents regular feedback relating to their child's achievements and behaviour - Respecting children in the way in which we communicate with them.
 Children are reminded of the expectations in a fair way, we discourage shouting when working closely with a child and only to indicate danger in order to keep all children safe.